Book Review: The Perfect Girlfriend

 My Review:

-This was a nail biter for me.
-Juliette is obsessed and nothing will thwart her efforts to get Nate back.
+This was a nail-biter for me.
+Juliette is obsessed, and nothing will stop her from getting Nate back.

 The thing is, she is accruing payback to everyone who has hurt or deceived her, going back to childhood.
 That’s a long time to hate someone.

-Since Juliette seems to have no empathy or guilt, she would probably be considered a sociopath.
+Since Juliette seems to have no empathy or guilt, she would probably be considered someone with antisocial personality disorder.
 She looks straight ahead at her goal and is ruthless in getting there.

 All in all, I loved the book.
 Her tenacity alone was quite something to take in.
 I’d like to read more by this author.